huangrh/rstarating/README.md

 #### To replicate the above updates in R:

-Install and load the packages according to the installation instruction as above.
+Install and load the packages according to the installation instruction above.

 \# Step 1: Prepare and clean up the dataset.